OdeliaFink/planned-assessment/README.md

 ## Stretch goals:

-Added verification in form inputs
+- Added verification in form inputs
-Likes and Comments: Allowing users to like and comment on memories, enhancing user engagement.
+- Likes and Comments: Allowing users to like and comment on memories, enhancing user engagement.
-Notifications: Sending notifications to users when their memories receive likes or comments.
+- Notifications: Sending notifications to users when their memories receive likes or comments.
-User login: Users can create an account by providing their email address, username, and password.
+- User login: Users can create an account by providing their email address, username, and password.
-Privacy Settings: Giving users control over the visibility of their memories (public, private, friends-only).
+- Privacy Settings: Giving users control over the visibility of their memories (public, private, friends-only).
+- Responsiveness: Having mobile and tablet versions custom media queries to fit the different viewports.